-The table below shows the voting statistics for the Fund's material equity fund with voting rights for the year to 31 March 2023, which broadly matches the Fund year.
+The table below shows the voting statistics for the Fund's material fund with voting rights.
+Managers collate voting information on a quarterly basis.
+The voting information provided is for the year to 31 March 2024 which broadly matches the Fund year.